IT Audit: Better Prevent Than Cure. Technical Product Audit

 As a result of this separate audit, in addition to comments related to the checklist, recommendations for improvements are made in terms of search engine optimization (it is recommended to start a blog, identify a target audience and introduce appropriate changes, etc.).
 All results are recorded in a separate report in any form convenient for all intended recipients.

 System Testing Procedure

 1. The first stage is smoke testing (a minimum check of basic functions to identify obvious errors).
 This is a way to get familiar with the app and its logic.
 Cases are started to be developed for more complex testing.

 2. Testing is carried out at the deeper level: here we review complex interrelations between system components.
 They are evaluated and analyzed based on existing experience and knowledge.
 If there are certain requirements for the functions, the app compliance with such requirements is checked.

-3. Tests are run against checklists (for all items indicated above).
-At this stage, the exact testing scope and direction depend on what is identified in the previous stages and what app problems the testers have already faced.
+3. Tests are run against information technology audit checklists (for all items indicated above).
+At this stage, the exact testing scope and direction depend on what is identified at the previous stages and what app problems the testers have already faced.

 4. As the information is collected on all types of testing, a report is drawn up to specify all the results and relevant recommendations.